-- ♣ April 15-25

-- ♣ July 15-25

-- ♣ November 15-30

-The Office of Graduate Studies will not process any student seeking a change of status outside of the dates listed above.
+April 15-25 July 15-25 November 15-30 The Office of Graduate Studies will not process any student seeking a change of status outside of the dates listed above.

 Conditionally admitted students have two semesters (inclusive of summer sessions) to remove all provisions outlined in the original letter of admissions.
 Students who fail to remove conditions at the end of two semesters will be ineligible to receive student loans or other forms of financial assistance.
-Deferral of admission status is not allowed for: Psychology, Social Work, and Communicative Sciences.